 White not an explicit study topic, the ability for people of all ages and abilities to easily navigate the Station Area will improve community well-being, sustainability, and resilience.
 It is also directly related to the project's objective to leverage the regional transit investment.
 Further, making policy and program changes to support transportation demand management (TDM) will facilitate development feasibility and the potential for value capture to be realized for community benefit.
 Mobility-related policy and program changes can accrue multiple benefits.
-The City should consider the following baseline or incentive-based changes within the Station Area as described in the Transportation Supplemental Study, Appendix 1: parking ratio reductions, unbundled and paid parking, requirements for large employers or multi-family properties to provide transit pass subsidies, managed parking strategies, TNC ridesharing programs, bikeshare or micro mobility programs, and shared off-street parking.
+The City should identify and prioritize multi-benefit project opportunities and consider them as part of a TIF strategy, especially right-of-way projects where mobility and infrastructure needs overlap.
+The City should also consider the following baseline or incentive-based transportation demand management (TDM) changes within the Station Area as described in the Transportation Supplemental Study, Appendix 1: parking ratio reductions, unbundled and paid parking, requirements for large employers or multi-family properties to provide transit pass subsidies, managed parking strategies, TNC ridesharing programs, bikeshare or micro mobility programs, and shared off-street parking.